radius-project/docs/docs/content/getting-started/_index.md

 Verify the rad CLI is installed correctly by running `rad`.

+## Try out Radius on GitHub Codespaces

+If you're running into any difficulties or would prefer to test out Radius in a virtual environment first check out the [official Radius samples repo](https://github.com/project-radius/samples) and test out the sample applications on a pre-configured [GitHub Codespaces](https://github.com/features/codespaces) container.

+The environment comes pre-configured with everything you need to run Radius, as well as a post-command dedicated to creating a [Radius local environment](#create-a-radius-environment).

+Just enter your desired sample application directory and run `rad app deploy` to see Radius in action.

 ## Create a Radius environment

 A Radius environment is where you will deploy your applications.
 Easily deploy a new environment with the [`rad env init`]({{< ref rad_env_init >}}) command: